Interest-only Home Loan Calculator

-Interest rates on a variable interest-only home loan usually fluctuate from time to time, so you need a way to determine what your new payments will be.
-An interest-only home loan calculator can help you make quick and calculations about your mortgage payments.
+Our interest-only home loan calculator can help you make quick and calculations about your mortgage payments.
 It may help you set your budget, and figure out how you can save on interest charges by adjusting your loan term and repayment method.

 The calculator can also be useful even if you already have a mortgage, by enabling you to calculate the total interest you’ll pay in the long run and helping you decide on a repayment period that would suit you.
 You can also use the calculator to figure out a mortgage reduction plan that would see you pay the loan much sooner, and get an understanding of how much you could save if you refinance your home loan.

 How to use the interest-only home loan calculator